ArthurGareginyan/anarcho-notepad/readme.txt

 == Customizing Anarcho Notepad ==

-	To customise Anarcho Notepad using the built in options, Anarcho Notepad should already be active:
+	To customize Anarcho Notepad using the built in options, Anarcho Notepad should already be active:
 		1. Log in to the WordPress Administration Panel.
 		2. Select the Appearance panel, then Customize.
 		3. A page explaining the options will be displayed.
-		4. Click save to finalise your selections.
+		4. Click save to finalize your selections.

 	Your selection should immediately become active.